WARNING: This page contains unmarked spoilers.

 Bunta's method of training is surreal: placing a cup of water in the cupholder of the AE86, he advises Takumi not to spill a drop to prevent the tofu from breaking apart, but is actually a means to learn advanced drift techniques.
 After he buys the Impreza, he has Takumi alternate between the Trueno and his car for deliveries.
 Doing this will show Takumi the strength of modern vehicles and the advantages of an all-wheel drive (AWD), another strategy to improve his skills.

-- All There in the Manual: Supplemental manga pages states that he hates Tofu.
-Which is a subtle Irony in itself since he owns a Tofu shop.
+- All There in the Manual: Supplemental manga pages for the collected volumes states that he hates tofu.

 - Cool Old Guy: He's almost in his 50's but still qualifies as one of the best, if not the best driver in the entire series.
 The fact that his definition of a "practical, easy-to-drive" car is a 280-horsepower, all-wheel-drive, 2-door GC8 Impreza really says something.